 Evictions in NYC have to follow specified procedures for them to be legal.

-There are various reasons a landlord might choose to evict a tenant, just as there are different types of notices and procedures for the different eviction reasons.
+There are various reasons a landlord might choose to evict a tenant in The Bronx, just as there are different types of notices and procedures for the different eviction reasons.
 Then you may need an eviction lawyer Bronx NY.

 Each eviction process follows the same procedure by and large, and this article will describe said procedures.